tomohisa/dcb-events.github.io/docs/glossary.md

 ## Optimistic Locking

-A concurrency control mechanism that prevents conflicts by allowing multiple transactions to read and update data but checking for changes before committing.
+Concurrency control mechanism that prevents conflicts by allowing multiple transactions to read and update data but checking for changes before committing.
 If another transaction has modified the data in the meantime, the update is rejected

 ## Pessimistic Locking